larsfor/The_Odin_Project/React/Project - Messaging App/messaging_app/README.md

 The CSS and layout is copied by this [ReactRouter tutorial](https://reactrouter.com/en/main/start/tutorial#adding-a-router), which is made by [Jim Nielsen](https://blog.jim-nielsen.com/).

+The initial setup was heavily influenced by this [Digital Ocean tutorial](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-ruby-on-rails-v7-project-with-a-react-frontend-on-ubuntu-20-04).

-This app uses Rails 7 and React w/ Vite.
+This app uses Rails 7 and React.

-Because the app is using React as frontend, the Rails is setup as an api.
+Authorization is done through Devise.